-The procurement of the soil and the climatic conditions support the development of the special taste of the wild herbs
+The procurement of the soil and the climatic conditions support the development of the unique taste of the wild growing herbaceous plants.

-European cuisine has been using dried and fresh herbs for ages.
-The most appreciated herbs in Germany are parsley, dill, marjoram, lovage and savory.
-In Italy, the herbs most commonly used are basil, mint, sage, rosemary and marjoram.
-In France, the following herbs are predominantly used: thyme, bay leaf, mint and tarragon.
+European cuisine has used dried and fresh herbaceous plants for ages.
+These plants most valued and ordered in Germany include parsley, dill, marjoram, lovage, and savory.
+In Italy, the most commonly used herbaceous plants are basil, mint, sage, rosemary, and marjoram.
+The following used by French cuisine: thyme, laurel, mint, and tarragon.

-Due to globalization, we nowadays also receive many others, for example Asian herbs such as lemon grass.
-Also our eating habits change due to the countless restaurants of different country kitchens.
+Due to globalisation, we now also receive many other herbaceous plants, such as Asian's such as lemon grass.
+Our eating habits are also changing due to the countless restaurants of different national cuisines.

-Herbs are used as seasoning to axiomatize food, with herbs that are weaker than spices to flavor dishes.
-Herbs are less dominant.
-The light flavors of the kitchen herbs refine vegetables, meats and fish dishes.
-For us, dill and parsley are to fish and seafood but also a cucumber salad with yogurt.
-Herbs such as rosemary and thyme are among the most flavorful herbs and therefore also go very well with lamb or poultry.
-In Italy, for example, fried chicken with garlic and rosemary, this can also be pepper strips.
+Herbs, like spices, are used to flavor food, whereas herbaceous plants are less dominant than spices.
+The light aromas of them refine vegetables, meat, and fish dishes.
+For us, dill and parsley belong to fish and seafood, but also a cucumber salad with yogurt.
+Plants such as rosemary and thyme belong to the intense herbaceous plants and therefore go very well with lamb or poultry.
+In Italy, for example, chicken is fried with garlic and rosemary, and you can also add paprika strips.